Gusto-API/api.gusto.dev/docs/basics/Introduction.md

 The review process for an **[integrated App](https://docs.gusto.com/docs/api/docs/integration%20options/Build%20an%20Application.md)** requires the [partner checklist](https://docs.google.com/spreadsheets/d/19ORmdNtOhnmAPPTYL8b-YnEcVmPM7oDp4OjR9bB83A0/edit?usp=sharing) created in the previous stage to be completed and emailed to developer@gusto.com.

 The review process for a **[Gusto Embedded Payroll](https://gusto.com/embedded-payroll)** product is different and you will be working directly with our Partnerships team through this process.

+During review, all applications will be assigned API scopes based on your integration use-case.
+These scopes must be tested in our demo environment and will be enforced in our production environment upon approval.
+Any API call made outside of your assigned scope in production will be rejected.
+You'll be able to request additional scopes or request changes to your scopes by contacting developer@gusto.com after releasing to production.

 Once your integration is approved, Gusto’s Developer Relations team will issue your production keys to your developer account to access at any time.